skulpt/skulpt/strings.rst

 .. index:: mutable, immutable, runtime error

-Strings are immutable
+Strings are Immutable
 ---------------------

-One final thing that makes strings different from some other types of collections in Python is that you are not allowed to modify the individual characters in the collection.
+One final thing that makes strings different from some other Python collection types is that you are not allowed to modify the individual characters in the collection.
 It is tempting to use the ``[]`` operator on the left side of an assignment, with the intention of changing a character in a string.
-For example, in the following code, we would like to change the first letter of greeting.
+For example, in the following code, we would like to change the first letter of ``greeting``.

 .. activecode:: cg08_imm1